-Disability Confident is a government scheme designed to encourage employers to recruit and retain disabled people and those with health conditions.
-It has replaced the previous Two Ticks Positive About Disabled People scheme.
+Disability Confident is a government initiative designed to encourage employers to recruit and retain disabled people and those with health conditions.

 It is voluntary and has been developed by employers and disabled people’s representatives.
-The Disability Confident scheme has three levels that have been designed to support organisations:
+Disability Confident has three levels that have been designed to support organisations:

 Level 1: Disability Confident Committed